Ipelly/callback_function/README.md

 Definition:

-•	Callback is a function that is to be executed after another function already has already been executed.
+•	Callback is a function that is to be executed after another function has already been executed.

 •	Any function which is passed as argument.